Can you answer my specific questions about Day Camp?

-When is camper drop off and registration?
+When is camper drop off and registration for overnight camp?

 Sunday from 3 – 5 pm unless otherwise stated.
 For instance, Advanced Leadership and Explorer both begin on a Wednesday this year.

-When is camper pickup and de-registration?
+When is camper pickup and de-registration for overnight camp?

 Saturday at 10 am unless otherwise stated.

 Little Bear campers leave Tuesday at 10 am, White Pine campers leave Friday at 5 pm and Explorer campers leave Sunday at 2 pm.